How to Define a Service Area

 In our years of working with healthcare strategists, marketers, and planners, we’ve found that most organizations define their service areas incorrectly, often defining them larger than they should.
 In this blog post, we will discuss best practices and highlight the pros and cons of different methods of defining a service area.

 By definition, a service area is “who an organization serves.”
 Not who they want to serve, but the geography they actually, currently serve.
 This means the organization has to consider market share from the geography, it cannot be based solely on patient origin.

-Download a More In-Depth Guide About Defining Your Service Area
+Download the Guide to Defining Your Service Area

 Let’s get started by considering the various ways a hospital can define their service area.

 This service area approach simply lists patient origin by ZIP codes until a specified percentage (75%-85% typically) of total patient origin is reached: 50-60% for primary service area (PSA) and 25% or so for the secondary service area (SSA).
 When using this method, the service area may end up looking like the one below—including non-contiguous ZIP codes and with holes in the area (ZIP codes surrounded by the service area but not included).

 Even more perplexing is the PSA (blue areas below), which shows a straight 50% patient origin for our example.
 Notice the placement of the single PSA ZIP code south of the hospital.
 Since there are no others near it, this PSA ZIP code is out of place.
 We refer to this as an “island.”